mpostaire/ztupide/README.md

 # Ztupide

 A simple and fast zsh plugin manager.
+It uses zcompile and async loading to speed up your shell startup time.

 ## Installation